Avanade/Beef/samples/My.Hr/docs/Employee-Api.md

 ### Code-gen execution

 Once the entities has been configured the code-generation can be performed.
 Use the following command line to generate.
-This will generate all of the required layers, from the API controller, through to the database access using Stored Procedure where applicable.
-This is all that is required to operationalize the Reference Data.
+This will generate all of the required layers, from the API controller, through to the database access using Stored Procedures where configured.

 ```
 dotnet run entity